CAAPIM/Microgateway/get-started/get-further/build-microgateway-with-custom-templates-and-services.md

   - _Open the file `get-started/docker-compose/docker-compose.yml` and change the `ACCEPT_LICENSE` environment variable value from `"false"` to `"true"`_
   - _By passing the value `"true"` to the environment variable `ACCEPT_LICENSE`, you are expressing your acceptance of the [Microservices Gateway Pre-Release Agreement](LICENSE.md)._

-- Build a new Gateway container with sample bundle and service:
+- Build a new Gateway container with sample service:

-  - _A sample bundle for consul integration and a sample service json are under `get-started/docker-compose/add-ons`_
+  - _a sample service json are under `get-started/docker-compose/add-ons/services`_
   - _Run `docker-compose-build-ssg.yml` to build a new container with the sample template and service_

   ```